PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 While working on the HPC clusters you will probably find yourself entering the same commands over and over again.
 There will also be times when you will run multiple commands to get a result.
 These two types of actions reduce your productivity.

 Commonly repeated commands should be replaced by an alias, which is a shorter name for the command.
-A shell function should be used instead of an alias when command line parameters are need or many individual steps need to be carried out.
+An alias can also combine multiple commands into one.
+Shell functions are like aliases but they are more flexible because they accept command-line parameters.

 Here is a common alias: